What Are Lectins

 Plant lectins appear to have a dual purpose.
 First, a seed stores up lectins until it germinates.
 The lectins then become the first leafy appendages, which provide food for the plant in the first week.
 Then they shrivel up and disappear.
 If you’re a gardener, you’ve observed this first-hand.
 Also, if you’ve ever wondered why nutritional experts (and non-experts) recommend sprouting your nuts and seeds before eating them, this is why.
 The lectins become the sprouts.
 But scientists have found lectins in other parts of plants besides the seed.
-As I said before, lectins serve more than one purpose.

 The second theoretical function of lectins relates to evolution and the development of a plant defense mechanism.
 Plants were here long before animals, and there was no one around to eat them.
 When the first insects arrived, plants couldn’t fight them off–they were defenseless.
 However, over the course of 400 million years, plants learned to employ “chemical warfare” against these predators.
 Studies have shown that when insects eat certain plants, the lectins in the plant bind to cells in the insect.
 They disrupt fat, protein, and carb metabolism, which leads to indigestion, malabsorption, and the enlargement or degeneration of key tissues.
 This, in turn, alters the endocrine system and immune system of the insect.
 How’s that for an effective defense mechanism?

 The question is whether a plant can tell the difference between an insect and any other animal that eats plants, like humans, for example.
 Sources say no. A predator is a predator.
 Humans eat the same lectins that cause an array of harmful systemic reactions in insects.